-Modifying default Libraries in Windows 7 and 8
+Modifying default Libraries in Windows 7, 8, 8.1 and 10

-To modify a library, open Windows Explorer by pressing Windows Key+E on your keyboard.
+To modify a library, open Windows (File) Explorer by pressing Windows Key+E on your keyboard.
 Click Libraries in Navigation Pane.

 In Libraries, right-click the Library you want to modify and select Properties.